Diseases & Conditions

 Your doctor will:

-- Carefully examine your pelvis, hips, and legs.
+- Carefully examine your pelvis, hips, and legs

 Imaging Tests

 Computed tomography (CT) scans.
-Because of the complexity of this type of injury, a CT scan is commonly ordered for pelvic fractures.
-A CT scan will provide a more detailed, cross-sectional image of the pelvis.
-Your doctor will use this information to better determine the specific pattern and extent of your injury, look for associated injuries, and aid in preoperative planning.
+Because this type of injury is complex, a CT scan is commonly ordered for pelvic fractures.
+A CT scan will provide a detailed, cross-sectional image of the pelvis.
+This information will help your doctor:

 Treatment is based on several factors, including: